dgraph-io/dgo/README.md

 ### Query with RDF response

-You can get query result as a RDF response by calling `txn.QueryRDF`.
+You can get query result as an RDF response by calling `txn.QueryRDF`.
 The response would contain a `Rdf` field, which has the RDF encoded result.

 **Note:** If you are querying only for `uid` values, use a JSON format response.